David Ross (baseball): Chicago Cubs

 The Chicago Cubs announced on December 23, 2014, that they had signed Ross to a two-year, $5 million contract.

 On May 9, 2015, in his first appearance as a pitcher in his professional baseball career, Ross recorded a perfect inning against the Milwaukee Brewers.
 On July 26, he repeated the feat against the Philadelphia Phillies, then led off the next inning by hitting a home run off of Héctor Neris.

 On April 21, 2016, Ross caught his first no-hitter, against the Cincinnati Reds, his former team, with starting pitcher Jake Arrieta.
 Ross hit his 100th career home run off of Adam Morgan of the Philadelphia Phillies on May 27, 2016.

 Ross announced his plans to retire following the 2016 season, after playing 15 seasons in the major leagues.
-During Game 7 of the 2016 MLB World Series against the Cleveland Indians, Ross hit a home run, making him the oldest player to do so in World Series history at 39 years old.
+During Game 7 of the 2016 MLB World Series against the Cleveland Indians, in his last at-bat of his MLB career Ross hit a home run, making him the oldest player to do so in World Series history at 39 years old.
+Additionally, Ross would become the only man to hit a homerun in his final at-bat in game 7 of a World Series.
 The Cubs went on to win Game 7 8–7 in 10 innings, earning Ross his second World Series ring.
 On January 14, 2017, the Cubs named Ross as a special assistant to baseball operations for the 2017 season.

 Kansas Stars

-Following his retirement from the MLB, Ross joined the Kansas Stars, an independent baseball team made of former MLB stars who play an abbreviated tournament lasting a few weeks out of the year.
+Following his retirement from MLB, Ross joined the Kansas Stars, an independent baseball team made of former MLB stars who play an abbreviated tournament lasting a few weeks out of the year.